spacemeshos/gpu-post/README.md

 ### Runtime linux requirements

-On Linux platforms with hybrid Nvidia GPU setup please use Nvidia driver R525 or newer.
+On Linux platforms with [Hybrid](https://wiki.archlinux.org/title/hybrid_graphics) Nvidia GPU setup please use Nvidia driver R525 or newer.
 Older ones are known to have compatibility issues.
 Non hybrid cards are confirmed to be working with R520 and older versions.

 ---